| Year | Principal | Interest | Loan Balance |

 4.7.2.2 Benefit Cost ratio

-The second metric we use in benefit cost analyses is the benefit to cost ratio,
+The second metric we use in benefit cost analyses is the benefit to cost ratio, \(\ (B/C)\).
+The benefit cost ratio is similar to the ROI, in that it considers the benefits compared to the costs.

 Do you use the Net benefits or use the B/C ratio in prioritizing projects?
 Both provide useful information, however you may want to consider using these metrics the same way we recommend using NPV and IRR.
 If you projects are mutually exclusive, you should pick the alternative that maximizes the net benefits.
 When you are evaluating many independent projects, you may want to prioritize the projects with the highest B/C ratio.